microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/7-list-task-function.md

 - `{:<50}`: a left-aligned string padded with 50 spaces, followed by
 - `[{}]`: the date and time it was created inside brackets.

-# Summary
+## Summary

 That concludes our journey into the `tasks.rs` module file.
 The last step we should take is to bind our user input captured by our `cli::CommandLineArgs` with our three functions defined in this module.

-In the next section we wil connect those ends inside the `main.rs` file and finish our application.
+In the next section we'll connect those ends inside the `main.rs` file and finish our application.